wezleytsai/wezleytsai.github.io/_drafts/2015-06-13-a-json-parser.md

 The `number` function is a little more complicated because of the possible formats of a number.
 A JSON number consists of the following:

 1. Optional negative sign
-2. One or more consecutive digits 0-9.
-If first digit is 0, then must be followed by decimal.
+2. One or more consecutive digits 0-9 (0 can only be the first digit if followed by decimal point)
 3. Optional decimal point
 4. One or more consecutive digits 0-9 after decimal point
 5. "e" or "E" to signify exponents
 6. Positive or negative sign for the exponent
-7. Consecutive digits 0-9 (no decimal points)
+7. Consecutive digits 0-9 (only integers allowed here)

 The `number` function constructs a string based on these components and then calls `Number` on it to convert it into a proper JS number.
 If the conversion fails, then the JSON number format was bad.